dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 - 2017-04-20-image-processing-in-python-with-pillow
 ---

 **TL;DR:** In this tutorial, we’ll be learning how to use the [RxPy](https://rxpy.codeplex.com/) library to create asynchronous and event-based programs by implementing observables, observers/subscribers, and subjects.
 We will start by getting our data stream from the [GitHub API](https://developer.github.com/v3/) with a [Tornado](http://www.tornadoweb.org) web socket and then we will filter and process it asynchronously.
-[In this GitHub repository](https://github.com/valerybriz/RxGithubSearcher), you can find the code we will be using for this tutorial.
+[In this GitHub repository](https://github.com/valerybriz/RxGithubSearcher), you can find the code that we are going to create in this tutorial.

 ## Why Reactive Programming?

 In a way, reactive programming isn't a new thing.
 Our typical click events are an asynchronous data stream which we can observe and trigger actions from it.
 That's how it works, but Reactive Programming makes things so much easier by adding a toolbox of operators to filter, create, transform, and unify any of those streams.
 In just a few lines of maintainable code, we can have web sockets that receive multiple requests and handle them on an asynchronous process that serves a filtered output.

-Web applications contains lots of database operations, network calls, nested callbacks, and other computationally expensive tasks that might take a long time to complete (or even block other threads until it's done).
+Web applications contain lots of database operations, network calls, nested callbacks, and other computationally expensive tasks that might take a long time to complete (or even block other threads until it's done).
 This is where Reactive Programming enters, it gives us the facility to convert almost anything to streams (like variables, properties, user inputs, caches, etc) to manage it asynchronously.
 Besides that, it also gives us an easy way to handle errors.
-Task that is usually hard task within asynchronous programming.
+A task that is usually hard task within asynchronous programming.
 Reactive Programming makes our code more flexible, readable, maintainable, and easy to write.

 {% include tweet_quote.html quote_text="Reactive Programming makes our code more flexible, readable, maintainable, and easy to write." %}

 ## What Does Reactive Programming Really Means?

 The main difference between [Event-Driven programming](https://en.wikipedia.org/wiki/Event-driven_programming) and Reactive Programming is the real trigger of the action.
 While the Event-Driven programming focuses on handling any event (such as a button click) to trigger the corresponding action, Reactive Programming wraps data into the reactive system as events.
-This enables us to do things like like listening to user inputs as events that triggers an action only if the input changed from the previous one.
+This enables us to do things like listening to user inputs as events that trigger actions only if the input changed from the previous one.

 {% include tweet_quote.html quote_text="Reactive, in Reactive Programming, means a dynamic reaction to change in streams." %}